GimelStudio/design-documents/ui-design.md

 Gimel Studio UI Design Document
 ===============================

-*Please note that this is still a draft and is open for discussion. :)*
+*DRAFT - open for discussion. :)*

 The UI is WIP.
-See mockups and code in the repository. :)
+See mockups and code in the main repository. :)

 ## Menubar